 Keep these points in mind when you use this solution.

-Azure AD audit reports provide traceability for Azure activities with audit logs, sign-in logs, and risky sign-in and risky user reports.
+Microsoft Entra audit reports provide traceability for Azure activities with audit logs, sign-in logs, and risky sign-in and risky user reports.
 You can filter and search the log data based on several parameters, including service, category, activity, and status.

 - Azure Storage accounts